An analytic calculus for intuitionistic belief: Normalization for -deductions

 \item $\mathsf{B}_{x_{1},\cdots,x_{i-1},x_{i},x_{i+1},\cdots,x_{n}}(t_{1},\cdots,t_{i-1},(\mathsf{B}_{\vec{y}}(\vec{s})\;\mathsf{in}\;t_{i}),t_{i+1},\cdots,t_{n})\;\mathsf{in}\; r\,\\ >_{M} \mathsf{B}_{x_{1},\cdots,x_{i-1},\vec{y},x_{i+1},\cdots,x_{n}}(t_{1},\cdots,t_{i-1},\vec{s},t_{i+1},\cdots,t_{n})\;\mathsf{in}\;r[x_{i}:=t_{i}]$ \item $\mathsf{B}_{x} t \;\mathsf{in}\; x >_{M} t$ \end{enumerate} \end{definition}

-In~\cite{brogi}, the present author already gave a quick proof of strong normalization of the full modal $\lambda$-calculus corresponding to $\mathsf{IEL}^{-}$ by tweaking a proof strategy due to~\cite{kakutani} for the implicational fragment of intuitionistic minimal modal logic $\mathbb{IK}$.
+In~\cite{brogi}, the present author already gave a quick proof of strong normalization and confluence for the full modal $\lambda$-calculus corresponding to $\mathsf{IEL}^{-}$ by tweaking a proof strategy due to~\cite{kakutani} for the implicational fragment of intuitionistic minimal modal logic $\mathbb{IK}$.
 Therefore, we already know that every $\mathsf{IEL}^{-}$-deductions has a unique normal form, as required.

 That system of rewritings, however, does not suffice to establish the subformula property for $\mathsf{IEL}^{-}$: in order to achieve that, we need further reductions between proof-terms involving $\bot$- and $\vee$-elimination.
 Unfortunately, the translation adopted in that context does not preserve these additional rewritings, so that a different proof is required.